Luis Robert Player Props: White Sox vs. Cardinals

 Luis Robert At The Plate

-- Robert has driven in a run in 32 games this season (36.8%), including 12 games with more than one RBI (13.8%).
-He has also driven in three or more of his team's runs in four contests.
+- Robert has had at least one RBI in 36.4% of his games this year (32 of 88), with more than one RBI 12 times (13.6%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.